surajoshi0/Screenly/README.md

-# 📺 Screenly - Screen Recorder
+# 📺 Screenly - Smart Screen Recorder

 Screenly is a lightweight and easy-to-use screen recording application that lets you capture your screen with just a few clicks.
 Whether you want to create tutorials, record gameplay, or save online meetings, Screenly has you covered. 🎥✨